• Skip to secondary menu

 Homeschooling is different for each age and stage of a child’s life.
 As children get older, their capabilities grow and they need different things from their home education.
-This post will cover some of the key things to be aware of when homeschooling at Key Stage 3.
+This post will cover some of the key things to be aware of when starting homeschooling at Key Stage 3,

-Key Stage 3, often abbreviated to KS3, refers to the work that is covered in years 7, 8 and 9, which make up the first three years of high school in the English school system.
+Key Stage 3 refers to the work that is covered in years 7, 8 and 9, that make up the first three years of high school in the English school system.
 Children in KS3 are between 11 and 14 years old.
+If your child is older, have a look at this post on homeschooling at Key Stage 4.

 For homeschoolers who have never attended school or have chosen not to follow the National Curriculum at all, the concept of KS3 isn’t relevant.
 However for home educators who want to follow the National Curriculum and those whose children have come out of school during this stage of their education, it can be significant.